Consultation: | FYEG General Assembly 2024 |

 fee the next year).

-adequate amount of money for the FYEG membership fee and overall make it easier
+FYEG membership fee and overall make it easier to calculate the budgeting and

-FYEGs revenues coming from membership fees should stay at approximately the same
+revenues coming from membership fees should stay at approximately the same

 level.
 However, the purpose of this proposal is that the fee shouldn’t vary too